GStreamer/gstreamer/markdown/frequently-asked-questions/using.md

 operating system and windowing system, such as `ximagesink` or `glimagesink` or (on windows) `d3dvideosink`.

-## Can my system play sound through GStreamer ?
+## Can my system play sound through GStreamer?

 You can test this by trying to play a sine tone.
 For this, you need to link the audiotestsrc element to an output element that matches